Voyager 1: Power

 Voyager 1 has three radioisotope thermoelectric generators (RTGs) mounted on a boom.
 Each MHW-RTG contains 24 pressed plutonium-238 PuO oxide spheres.
 The RTGs generated about 470 W of electric power at the time of launch, with the remainder being dissipated as waste heat.
-The power output of the RTGs declines over time due to the 87.7-year half-life of the fuel and degradation of the thermocouples, but they will continue to support some of its operations until at least 2025.
+The power output of the RTGs declines over time due to the 87.7-year half-life of the fuel and degradation of the thermocouples.
+According to current plans, they may continue operating with at least one science instrument into the 2030s.

 Computers

 Unlike Voyager's other instruments, the operation of the cameras for visible light is not autonomous, but is controlled by an imaging parameter table contained in one of the digital computers, the Flight Data Subsystem (FDS).
 Since the 1990s, most space probes have been equipped with completely autonomous cameras.

 The computer command subsystem (CCS) controls the cameras.
 The CCS contains fixed computer programs, such as command decoding, fault-detection and fault-correction routines, antenna pointing routines, and spacecraft sequencing routines.
 This computer is an improved version of the one that was used in the 1970s Viking orbiters.

 The Attitude and Articulation Control Subsystem (AACS) controls the spacecraft orientation.
 It keeps the high-gain antenna pointing towards Earth, controls attitude changes, and points the scan platform.
 The custom-built AACS systems on both Voyagers are the same.